 Business Continuity Committee is responsible for managing the overall formulation, implementation and maintenance of the Business Resumption Continuity Plan ("BRCP") of the Bank.
 It plans for BRCP testing at least once a year and ensures the necessary measures for BRCP are taken for meeting the regulatory and business requirements.
-The members of the Committee comprise the Chief Executive, Alternate Chief Executives, Financial Controller, Head of Branch Banking, Head of Commercial Banking & China Operation, Head of Information Technology, Head of Credit, Head of Human Resources, Head of Operations, Head of General Affairs and Head of Risk Management.
+The members of the Committee comprise the Chief Executive, Alternate Chief Executives, Financial Controller, Head of Branch Banking, Head of Commercial Banking & China Operation, Head of Information Technology, Head of Credit, Group Head of Human Resources, Head of Operations & Technology Innovation, Head of Premises & General Affairs and Head of Risk Management.

-17. Business Operations Efficiency Measures ("BOEM") Joint Working Committee

-BOEM Joint Working Committee was set up in February 2023 and is responsible for reviewing and streamlining the existing operations and functionalities of the Group, with the main objective to improve overall operational efficiency and cost savings.
+17. Business Operations Efficiency Measures ("BOEM") Joint Working Committee BOEM Joint Working Committee is responsible for reviewing and streamlining the existing operations and functionalities of the Group, with the main objectives to improve overall operational efficiency and cost savings.
 It directs and manages the work progress of the sub-committees, which are set up for specific areas of operations/functionalities identified for BOEM, according to the pre-planned tasks and time schedules.
-The members of the Committee comprise the Chief Executives, General Manager, Assistant General Managers, Financial Controller/Head of Accounts, Heads of Compliance, Heads of Operations/Business Operations and Administration, Heads of Information Technology and the Company Secretaries from the Bank and Public Finance.
+The members of the Committee comprise the Chief Executive, Senior General Manager, Financial Controller, Head of Compliance, Head of Operations and Technology Innovation, Head of Information Technology and Company Secretary from Public Bank (Hong Kong) and Chief Executive, Assistant General Manager, Designated In-charge of Finance and Control Function, Head of Compliance, Head of Business Operations and Administration, Designated In-charge of Information Technology and Company Secretary from Public Finance.

-18. Fintech Sub-Committee
+18. Information Technology Steering Committee - Fintech Sub-Committee

-Fintech Sub-Committee is responsible for formulating short-term and long-term Fintech plans, deliberating on the budgets to be allocated thereon and reviewing the adequacy of resources in terms of time, personnel, training and support functions.
+Information Technology Steering Committee Fintech Sub-Committee is responsible for formulating short-term and long-term Fintech plans, deliberating on the budgets to be allocated thereon and reviewing the adequacy of resources in terms of time, personnel, training and support functions.
 It formulates key Fintech policies and monitors the effectiveness in implementing the key Fintech policies and projects.
-The members of the Committee comprise the Chief Executive, General Manager & Alternate Chief Executive, Financial Controller, Head of Information Technology, Head of Training & Development, Head of Operations, Head of Branch Banking, Manager of Marketing & Product Development, Head of Digital Transformation and Project Manager of Digital Transformation.
+The members of the Committee comprise the Chief Executive, Senior General Manager & Alternate Chief Executive, Financial Controller, Head of Information Technology, Head of Training & Development, Head of Operations & Technology Innovation, Head of Branch Banking, Manager of Marketing & Product Development Department and Project Manager of Digital Transformation Department.